-Most Common Eye Problems
+Most Common Aging Vision Problems

-Is Surgery the Answer… Or Even a Possibility?
+Is Surgery the Answer… or Even a Possibility?

-With age-related macular degeneration, the retinal cells begin to deteriorate and can lead to vision loss and blindness.
-However, when the disease is caught early, it is possible to maintain good vision with proper treatment.
+With age-related macular degeneration, the retinal cells begin to deteriorate which can lead to vision loss and blindness.
+However, if doctors catch this disease early, you can maintain good vision with proper treatment.
 It’s all about an early diagnosis and the type of AMD you develop.
 Treatment depends on whether you have dry or wet macular degeneration.

 Preserving Your Eyesight

 Stay vigilant!
 You should also pay special attention to any changes in your vision.
 If your vision becomes blurry or you begin seeing spots or anything else unusual, see your eye doctor for an exam as there may be a problem.
 If you are a smoker, quitting will decrease your risk of developing eye diseases and other vision problems.
 Losing weight if you are obese and controlling high blood pressure or blood sugars if you’re diabetic will also decrease your risks.
 Always protect your eyes from the sun with UV-blocking sunglasses.
 These lifestyle tweaks can make a huge difference.

 Don’t Become Another Statistic!

 There are many factors that can cause these eye disorders.
 While the most commonly-associated culprits are age and chronic conditions like hypertension and diabetes, there are other causes.
 Among those are heredity, excessive use of steroids, high consumption of alcohol and over-exposure to sunlight.